ibm-cloud-docs/containers/cs_cluster_plan_network.md

 ### Worker communication to other {{site.data.keyword.cloud_notm}} services or on-premises networks
 {: #worker-services-onprem}

-Allow your worker nodes to securely communicate with other {{site.data.keyword.cloud_notm}} services, such as {{site.data.keyword.registrylong}}, and to an on-premises network.
+Allow your worker nodes to securely communicate with other {{site.data.keyword.cloud_notm}} services and to an on-premises network.
 {: shortdesc}

 **Communication with other {{site.data.keyword.cloud_notm}} services over the private or public network**</br>
-Your worker nodes can automatically and securely communicate with other {{site.data.keyword.cloud_notm}} services that support private service endpoints, such as {{site.data.keyword.registrylong}}, over your IBM Cloud infrastructure private network.
+Your worker nodes can automatically and securely communicate with other [{{site.data.keyword.cloud_notm}} services that support private service endpoints](/docs/resources?topic=resources-private-network-endpoints), such as {{site.data.keyword.registrylong}}, over your IBM Cloud infrastructure private network.
 If an {{site.data.keyword.cloud_notm}} service does not support private service endpoints, your worker nodes must be connected to a public VLAN so that they can securely communicate with the services over the public network.

 If you use Calico policies or a gateway device to control the public or private networks of your worker nodes, you must allow access to the public IP addresses of the services that support public service endpoints, and optionally to the private IP addresses of the services that support private service endpoints.
 * [Allow access to services' public IP addresses in Calico policies](/docs/containers?topic=containers-network_policies#isolate_workers_public)